mohammed-444/GI-Tract-Image-Segmentation/README.md

   - [Reproducing Results](#reproducing-results)
   - [Additional Resources](#additional-resources)

+## Data
+  - The data can be found on the [Data Tab](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/data) on kaggle competition page.

+  - This Data in the competition involves segmenting organs cells in images using RLE-encoded masks and 16-bit grayscale PNG format.
+The test set is entirely unseen and consists of roughly 50 cases with varying numbers of days and slices.
+The goal is to generalize to both partially and wholly unseen cases.
 ## **Preprocessing**
   - Each slice were connected to it’s available masks that were found in the Train.csv
   - A New generator `DataGenerator1D()` was  inherited from `tf.keras.utils.Sequence` class, where we adjusted the `__init__()` for the use of our data